DOMESTIC ABUSE AND VIOLENCE

 - I dare say also that many people, even Christians, actually sadly do not allow God to lead them to their right spouses and they end up marrying the wrong person!
 In medical science, this is akin to giving a patient the wrong blood type or transplanting an organ from an incompatible donor!
 The result is sure – there will be chaos and the body will react violently against the foreign blood or organ in a desperate attempt to get rid of it!!
 This is because of the way God separated a woman from her husband at creation – He took a rib-bone from the man’s rib-cage to make the woman specifically for him; just the same way Eve was taken from Adam’s side.
 And that is the only woman that can fit into his body again without chaos and rejection.

-The woman fashioned from every man’s rib 6,000 years ago on the last day of creation, can be anywhere in the world and nobody can ever know who that woman is except God Who created both.
+The woman fashioned from a particular man’s rib 6,000 years ago on the last day of creation, can be anywhere in the world and nobody can ever know who that woman is except God Who created both.
 Therefore, the onus lies on every child of God to have a close working relationship with God so that He can lead him/her to that correct spouse as He led Eve to Adam and Eliezer to get Rebecca for Isaac.
 In Gen.24:7, Abraham said to Eliezer,

 The LORD God of heaven, which took me from my father’s house, and from the land of my kindred, and which spake unto me, and that sware unto me, saying, Unto thy seed will I give this land; he shall send his angel before thee, and thou shalt take a wife unto my son from thence.